Lettuce Wraps with Ground Beef

 - 2.5 tablespoons low sodium soy sauce or coconut aminos

-- 2.5 tablespoons rice wine vinegar
+- 2.5 tablespoons rice vinegar

 - 1 tablespoon light sesame oil